 Description // Assignments and grades // Projects // Textbook and readings // Class meetings // Staff // Office hours // Hot News // Current assignment // FAQ Different// Acknowledgments

-Here is a tentative schedule.
+Please take a look at the tentative schedule on LATTE.
 Liuba Shrira : Flexible, send me e-mail to schedule.

 Description